MarcieLuke/Retail-Project/README.md

 The dataset consists of turnover across time for cafes, restaurant, and catering services in South Australia.

+By utilizing RStudio, I fit the model into data and produce forecast.

 Firstly, I explore statistical features of the data such as the trend, volatility, and seasonality.

 The data is modelled using ETS and ARIMA.